tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get configuration values, use the schema object's :ref:`get() <config-schema_object-get>` method.
-The function takes the configuration and the full path to the node as arguments:
+It takes the configuration and the full path to the node as arguments:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_nodes_record_hierarchy/http_api.lua
     :language: lua